parsify-dev/cashify/readme.md

 console.log(result); //=> 9.2
 ```

+### Without constructor

 Using the `Cashify` constructor is not required.
-Instead, you can use the `convert` function:
+Instead, you can just use the `convert` function:

 ```js
 const {convert} = require('cashify');